 NOTE: From Wednesday 22nd May, we will be collecting the date of birth for end users of German numbers.
 In-use numbers that have already been activated will not be affected, unless you choose to reassign them.

 8x8 is unable to accept utility bills as proof of address.
-The proofs are to be from official sources to be used to substantiate the end user has a legal presence at the location within Germany.
-Documents issued by a local authority (a government agency) such as proof of residence from the municipality or proof of business registration from the trade registry are more than acceptable.
+The proofs need to be from official sources to prove that the end-user has a legal presence at the location within Germany.
+Documents issued by a local authority (a government agency) such as proof of residence from the municipality or proof of business registration from the trade registry are acceptable.

-- A valid, German government-issued ID Card that shows the address.
-We accept ages of 18 years and over.
+- A valid, German government-issued ID Card (18 or older) that shows the address

 - Meldebescheinigung (A valid Registration Certificate)

 - Bescheinigung der Gewerbeanzeige (Business Registration)

 This requirement applies to all German number types however it does not apply to business-registered end users.

 Furthermore, we will not be requesting validation of the date of birth via further documentation proof types.